-At Monkey Mia in western Australia, a very special situation exists where several dolphins visit the beach and accepted fish gifts from the public.
+At Monkey Mia in Western Australia, a situation exists here where several dolphins visit the beach and accept fish from the paying public.
 The beginnings of this unique interaction with humans may be attributed to Ninny Watts who began to hand feed a bottlenose dolphin she named 'Charlie' from a boat anchored off Monkey Mia jetty one evening in 1964 (Orams, 1994).
 The accessibility of the situation has produced an immense public response with up to 800 visitors in a weekend.

-As such two full-time rangers have been appointed who supervise and restricted the feeding interactions.
+As such full-time rangers have been appointed who supervise and restricted the feeding interactions.
 No swimming with the dolphins is permitted and no play objects are permitted either.
 Dogs have been banned.
 At a special centre on the beach, educational videos, pamphlets and advice have been made available.
 These protective measures have restricted major growth of tourist facilities and global publicity (Smolker, 2003).

-Mareton Bay Dolphins, Australia
+Moreton Bay, Australia

 A second case of a group of wild bottlenose dolphins becoming habituated to human contact has occurred on the western shores of Moreton Island, a large sand barrier island forming the eastern boundary of Moreton Bay offshore from the city of Brisbane.

 The dolphins of Moreton Bay are long-term residents which have a definite preference to remain inside the bay.
 On responding to noises such as clapping and whistling from resort guests on the wharf, a research experiment was initiated to establish a feeding programme at Moreton Bay.
 Despite several months of trials the experiment was initially unsuccessful.
-In 1992 however, an adult named Beauty and her calf Tinkerbell began to take offerings from staff - live fish which had had their tails broken so that they could not swim.
+In 1992 however, an adult named Beauty and her calf Tinkerbell began to accept live fish from staff.
 Beauty's state as a lactating female may have influenced her decision to take these offerings.
-A further five bottlenose dolphins have since joined in, in the feeding.
+Up to 15 dolphins join in, in the feeding each day/evening.

 Researchers have identified a certain pushy and at times forceful response in the dolphins (Orams et al, 1996) which is monitored to ensure that it does not escalate into negative or aggressive interactions for either the dolphins or humans involved.
 The feeding programme is now being managed with no swimming or fishing permitted in the feeding area.
 Professional staff have also been appointed to manage interactions and an education programme initiated.